jayesh83/AndroidProjects/README.md

-If you found it helpful then consider starrting( click start icon ) this repo.
+If you found it helpful then consider starring( click start icon ) this repo.